 In this post:

 China Airlines replacing Airbus A330s with Boeing 787s

 China Airlines has placed an order with Boeing for the 787.
-Specifically, the airline has placed a firm order for 16 787-9s, to be delivered starting in 2025.
-The airline has the option for a further eight Boeing 787s, as well as the option to convert this order to the higher capacity but shorter range 787-10.
+Specifically, the airline has placed a firm order for 24 787s, all of which are expected to be delivered between 2026 and 2028.
+This order includes 18 787-9s, as well as six 787-10s.

-China Airlines intends to use the 16 Boeing 787-9s to replace its fleet of 18 Airbus A330-300s.
-These are the wide body jets that China Airlines uses for short and medium haul flights, and they’re an average of around 14 years old (and will be 17+ years old by the time that 787 deliveries start).
+China Airlines intends to primarily use the 24 Boeing 787s to replace its fleet of 18 Airbus A330-300s.
+These are the wide body jets that China Airlines uses for short and medium haul flights, and they’re an average of around 15 years old (and will be 18+ years old by the time that 787 deliveries start).

-While the Boeing 787-9 has the range to operate ultra long haul flights, the airline doesn’t intend to use the planes that way, so I’d also expect that the planes will feature some sort of a regional configuration.
+While the Boeing 787-9 has the range to operate ultra long haul flights (the 787-10 has shorter range), the airline doesn’t intend to use the planes that way, so I’d expect that at least some of these aircraft will feature a regional configuration.

 China Airlines is the second Taiwanese airline to order the Boeing 787, as EVA Air has both Boeing 787-9s and 787-10s in its fleet.

 How the Boeing 787 fits into China Airlines’ fleet

 China Airlines has undergone an impressive fleet modernization project in recent years: